Best Travel Phone Chargers Android Central 2020

 With the advent of travel adapters, you don't need to bring multiple converting plugs with you just to charge multiple devices.
 Each travel adapter is a relatively small brick with options for various international outlets, along with a few USB-A and Type-C ports so you don't need to pack extra charging bricks.

-The Passport GO is a Kickstarter project that allows you to plug your chargers into virtually any outlet in the world.
-More importantly, though, it has three USB-A ports and a USB-C port built-in with 30W Power Delivery, thanks to gallium nitride technology.
+The Passport GO, currently on Kickstarter, allows you to plug your chargers into virtually any outlet in the world.
+More importantly, it has three USB-A ports and a USB-C port built-in with 30W Power Delivery, thanks to GaN technology.
 This means that depending on the power needs of your devices, you could leave your bulky chargers at home.

 GaN has made it an amazing time to buy a charger